NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-3.1.md

 * Solution level packages can no longer be installed

-The following features are no longer available for Visual Studio 2015 and projects that use the project.json specification
+The following features are no longer available for Visual Studio 2015 and projects that use the `project.json` specification

-* install.ps1/ uninstall.ps1 - These scripts will be ignored during package install, restore, update, and uninstall
+* `install.ps1` and `uninstall.ps1` - These scripts will be ignored during package install, restore, update, and uninstall
 * Configuration transforms will be ignored
 * Content will be carried, but not copied into a project.
     * The team is working to re-implement this feature, follow the discussion and progress at: [https://github.com/NuGet/Home/issues/627](https://github.com/NuGet/Home/issues/627)